Reishi mushrooms are not your average fungi.

 Reishi mushrooms are safe for most when taken in appropriate dosages.
 It’s important to be aware of potential interactions with other medications or supplements.
 Reishis have blood-thinning properties which could interact with anticoagulants, such as warfarin or aspirin.

-Benefits and drawbacks of using reishis vs. prescription sleep aids
+Benefits and drawbacks of using reishi vs. prescription sleep aids

-• Holistic approach: Reishis work by supporting the body’s natural processes (the biome of your gut) rather than artificially inducing sleep.
+Holistic approach: Reishi works by supporting the body’s natural processes (the biome of your gut) rather than artificially inducing sleep.
 They help to balance the body’s energy levels and promote overall well-being.

-• Time frame: Unlike prescription sleep aids, reishis may take time to show their full effects.
-Consistent use over a period of weeks or months may be necessary to experience the desired improvements in sleep quality.
+Time frame: Unlike prescription sleep aids, reishi may take time to show their full effects.
+Consistent use over weeks or months may be necessary to experience the desired improvements in sleep quality.

 Potential side effects of reishi for sleep